srcfl/srcful-gateway/test-spec/nfr-test-spec.md

 - **Log Analysis**: Summary of significant log entries and error patterns
 - **Recommendations**: Suggested improvements or follow-up testing requirements
 - **Reproducibility**: Sufficient detail to reproduce any identified issues
+- **Test Spec Improvement**: Improve the test spec in any way to make it more clear, give hints and tips for testing.

 ## Future Test Areas (TODO)